ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 Brent touched her cold, bony joints with morbid fascination.

-He texted Hero.
-Brent barely understood how to use his flip phone, but Hero repsonded almost immediately with an apology and an address, the address of veternarian where Brent could bring Helsa's body for disposal.
+He texted Hero, struggling to use the flip phone Hero had given him.
+Hero repsonded almost immediately with an apology and an address, the address of veternarian where Brent could bring Helsa's body for disposal.